Table of Contents

 It’s part of the package of purified water: sometimes the beneficial minerals are removed with the bad impurities, depending on how water is purified.

 Requires high water pressure

 All households have slightly different water pressures, and if yours is too low, your water filter may not be as efficient.
-If you are looking at a reverse osmosis solution, keep in mind the process relies on a high water pressure to force water through the RO membrane quickly enough to minimize waste and fill the water tank faster.

 What is Distilled Water?

 The biggest difference between distilled water and purified water is the method used to produce the end result.
-While purified water is made through various methods of filtration, distilled water is made in an age-old process that has become modernized to what it is today.
+While purified water is made through various methods of filtration, distilled water is made in an age-old process of distillation that has become modernized to what it is today.

 You might also like our article about the 10 best water distillers

 Disadvantages of Distilled Water